 Key Points:

-– Health insurance marketplaces offer access to health insurance plans outside of the open enrollment period.
+– Health insurance marketplaces offer access to health insurance plans outside the open enrollment period.

 – Compare plan details, including premiums, deductibles, copayments, and networks of healthcare providers, to make an informed decision.